mbabineau/mbabineau.github.com/_posts/2013-02-09-delay-queues-in-redis.md

 /**
  * Handles the delaying of queued messages for later retrieval.
- *
- * Messages are unique per queue, and are sorted by the time they [will] have become available.
  */
 class DelayQueueService {
     def redisService

     /**
      * Queue a message for later retrieval.
-Messages are unique per queue and are deleted upon retrieval.
-If a given
+Messages are unique per queue and
+     * are deleted upon retrieval.
+If a given message already exists, it is
-     * message already exists, it is updated with the new delay.
+     * updated with the new delay.
      *
      * @param queue Queue name
      * @param message
      * @param delay Time in seconds the message should be delayed */ def queueMessage(String queue, String message, Integer delay) {
-        Double time = System.currentTimeMillis()/1000 + delay
+        def time = System.currentTimeMillis()/1000 + delay

         redisService.withRedis { Jedis redis ->
             redis.zadd(queue, time, message)